-- Reviews the Carver Model of Governance including how the utilization of this model impacts on the way that the credit union conducts its business. - Reviews and signs off on the Board's Code of Conduct, and the credit union's Market Code. - Completes two on-line courses provided through ABC Solutions Inc.. - The Credit Union Privacy Act (PIPEDA).
-Focuses on understanding how privacy laws in Canada govern the collection, use and disclosure of personal information and how these laws impact the credit union's business including information security policies, operational standards, and reporting of privacy breaches. - Anti Money Laundering and Terrorist Financing (AML).
-Focuses on understanding the role of all credit unions in combatting money laundering and terrorist financing.
-Topics included best practices to mitigate the various types of risk, ensuring that up-to-date policies and adequate control processes are in place to guide compliance under Canadian law, understanding what constitutes non-compliance and possible penalties, reporting requirements under FINTRAC, and ensuring staff are adequately trained including annual refresher courses.
-Senior Management and the Board receive quarterly AML reports from the credit union's Compliance Consultant.
+- Annually, the Board reviews the Carver Model of Governance including how the utilization of this model impacts on the way that the credit union conducts its business; and, - Reviews and signs off on the Board's Code of Conduct, and the credit union's Market Code. - Board Directors must complete two on-line courses annually provided through ABC Solutions. - 1.
+The Credit Union Privacy Act (PIPEDA).
+Focuses on understanding how privacy laws in Canada govern the collection, use and disclosure of personal information and how these laws impact the credit union's business including information security policies, operational standards, and reporting of privacy breaches. - 2.
+Anti Money Laundering and Terrorist Financing (AML).
+Focuses on understanding the role of credit unions in combatting money laundering and terrorist financing.
+Topics include best practices to mitigate the various types of risk, ensuring that up-to-date policies and adequate control processes are in place to guide compliance under Canadian law.
+The Board receives quarterly AML reports from the credit union's Compliance Consultant.